Jxereas/lost-and-found-project/README.md

    MYSQL_PORT=3306
    ```

-4. Add the .env to your .gitignore so that no one sees your password or username when you push to the repository.
-5. Import the existing database if desired to your MySQL server:
+4. Import the existing database if desired to your MySQL server:

    ```bash
    mysql -u your_mysql_username -p < lost-and-found.sql
    ```

-6. Run the django server and make sure everything is working:
+5. Run the django server and make sure everything is working:

    ```bash
    python manage.py runserver